How To Make A Fairy Garden

 Seed Package Fairy House

-Fairy Garden Containers and Plants
+Fairy Garden Containers

 After the houses were made it was time to place them into the container fairy garden.
-I like using old galvanized steel, and enamelware containers I’ve picked up mostly at antique shows as flower pots.
-Just make sure to add some drainage holes with a nail and hammer first before planing.
-Clay pots are a great option too.
-I love using containers for my fairy gardens, because you can really get up close and see them.
-I usually add one house to each pot and group them together like a little fairy neighbourhood.
-They make a great focal point on your deck or patio.
+I like using old galvanized steel, and enamelware containers like a galvanized tub.
+I've picked them up mostly at antique shows.
+They make a great flower pot.
+Just make sure to add some drainage holes with a nail and hammer or a drill before planting in them.
 You can also make your fairy gardens in your flower beds if you prefer.

-Fairy Garden Decor
+DIY Fairy Garden Decor

-Then it’s time to add your houses, and pathways, and fun little fairy garden accessories.
+Next, it's time to add your houses, and pathways, and fun little fairy garden accessories.
 I used some that I already had from other years, and added a few new ones too.
-It’s a good idea to invest in or make a few new tiny accessories each year and add to your collection.
+It's a good idea to invest in or make a few new tiny accessories each year and add to your collection.

 And, every busy fairy household needs a clothesline for the washing.
 We made this one for our fairy friends with some string and miniature clothespins, it’s a great place for fairies to hang out their fresh laundry.